tbending/SWIFT/doc/RTD/source/Logger/index.rst

     }

 Here n is the number of fields written before the addition of the new field.
-Before writing the particle inside the logfile, we need to compute the buffer size.
+The first step when writing a particle inside the logfile is to compute the size of the record.
-As we need to decide which fields will be written, the mask is computed at the same time:
+At the same time, we can compute the record's mask:

 .. code-block:: c

    INLINE static void gravity_logger_prepare_to_write_particle(...) {
      /* Previous code */

-     /* Add the mask to the list */
      *mask |= logger_add_field_to_mask(masks[1], "NewField", buffer_size);
    }